 Michael Dowd's guest sermon in September 2014 at the Unitarian Universalist Congregation of Indianapolis IN, is now Episode 49 of our America's Evolutionary Evangelist podcast series (posted September 2014)

 "Why are so many good people engaging in great evil?" is the question Rev. Michael Dowd poses at the outset of his keynote speech at the Climate Action rally held in Davenport, Iowa, 24 August 2014.
 Dowd suggested that good people do great evil when their religious guidance is frozen in time no longer helping them live "in right relationship to reality."
 "Evidence is how God is communicating today; facts are God's native tongue!" urged Dowd. (posted August 2014)

 Loyal Rue, Professor Emeritus of Religion and Philosophy at Luther College (Decorah, Iowa) wrote 5 books on religious naturalism and the epic of evolution over the course of his career.
 Over the course of 2 days, Connie Barlow and Michael Dowd filmed an interview/conversation with him at his cabin in Iowa.
-This first episode in a continuing series features his 1989 book, "Amythia: Crisis in the Natural History of Western Culture". (posted August 2014)
+The first 3 episodes were published on youtube August 2014.

 Michael Dowd's guest sermon in June 2014 at the Unitarian Universalist Fellowship of Durango, Colorado, is now Episode 48 of our America's Evolutionary Evangelist podcast series (posted August 2014)

 July 2014 Michael launched the beta (draft) version of a free, online videblog series designed for both secular and religious educational settings.

 4. Sin and Death (30 min)